Wait, who's walking Meghan down the aisle? Here's the latest Royal Wedding news

 - Prince Charles will reportedly meet Meghan halfway down the aisle: she will make the first part of her walk unaccompanied.

-- Prince Philip, wife of Queen Elizabeth, will be attending the wedding.
+- Prince Philip, husband of Queen Elizabeth, will be attending the wedding.
 Reports stated that he was well enough in health after his hip surgery to attend the ceremony.

 - Yesterday, there was a full rehearsal of the wedding events complete with carriages, full security and a run-through of the ceremony.